Vijaya Sena

-Vijaya Sena (Bengali: বিজয় সেন), also known as Vijay Sen in vernacular literature, was the son of Hemanta Sena, and succeeded him as a Sena dynasty ruler of Bengal region of the Indian subcontinent.
-This dynasty ruled for more than 200 years.
+Vijaya Sena (Bangla: বিজয় সেন), also known as Vijay Sen in vernacular literature, was the son of Hemanta Sena, and the second ruler of the Sena dynasty.
 He conquered Bengal, fighting the kings of Gauda, Kamarupa, and Kalinga.
-He had a capital in Vijayapuri and Vikramapura.
+He had capital in Vijayapuri and Vikramapura.

 It appears from his records that he inherited the position of a subordinate ruler in Rarh under the Palas.
 He was possibly the same as Vijayraj of Nidravali, one of the fourteen Samanta kings who helped Ramapala in his recovery of Varendra.

 History

 Establishing power in Rarh

 Vijaya Sena took full advantage of the weakness of the Pala rulers.
 He obtained an independent position in Rarh in recognition of his help to Ramapala.
 He defeated the Palas and captured the throne of Gauda afterwards.
 His queen Vilasdevi was a princess of the Shur dynasty.
 Sandhyakar Nandi in his epic poem Ramacharitam attests to the existence of the Sur dynasty family in the southern Rarh in the first quarter of the 11th century.
 The same source, however, records the name of Lakshmishura, the lord of the Apara-Mandara (identified with Mandaran in the Hughli district) in the list of vassal chiefs who helped Ramapala.
 Vijaya Sena's matrimonial relation with the Sur family helped him in establishing his power in Rarh.
 He is also said to have entered into an alliance with the Orissan king, Anantavarman Chorganga.
 This alliance certainly enhanced his political prestige.
 He is described as Chorganga-Sakha (friend of Chorganga) in the Ballalcharita of Anandabhatta.